deepanshs/mrsimulator/docs/configuring_simulator.rst

 Configuring Simulator object
 ============================

-Up till now, we have been using the simulator object with the default setting.
+Up until now, we have been using the simulator object with the default setting.
 In `Mrsimulator`, we choose the default settings such that it applies to a wide range of simulations including, static, magic angle spinning (MAS), and variable angle spinning (VAS) lineshapes.
 In certain situations, however, the